mattyschell/geodatabase-buildings/doc/addglobalid.md

     a.owner <> 'BLDG_READONLY'
 ```

-6. Delete the read-only locks.
+6. Delete the read-only table locks.
 This is bad but it is our best option.

 ```sql
 delete from